 Clarence’s compositions and arrangements are performed by professional and collegiate ensembles around the country.
 Recent works were premiered at the Lincoln Center for the Performing Arts, World Association of Bands and Ensembles (WASBE) Conference in Spain, and the Strings Music Festival in Colorado.
 In addition, many of Clarence’s compositions and arrangements are published by UNC Jazz Press and Really Good Music.
 These works are also distributed globally by eJazzLines, J.W.
 Pepper, and Sheet Music Plus.

-Currently, Clarence is an Associate Professor of Jazz Studies at the University of North Florida.
-He is a recipient of UNF's Outstanding Undergraduate Teaching Award for 2012-2013.
-Prior to teaching at UNF, Clarence coached combos and directed the Jazz Lab Band at the Eastman School of Music where he studied composition and arranging with Bill Dobbins.
-He has served on the faculty of the Eastman Summer Jazz Studies and the Tritone Fantasy Jazz Camp and is currently on the faculty of the Birch Creek Music Performance Center's Jazz Session in Door County, Wisconsin.
-Additionally, Clarence served as a trombonist/paratrooper in the "All-American" band of the U.S. Army's famed 82d Airborne Division and the 79th Army Band in the Republic of Panamá.
-Clarence is an artist/clinician for Conn-Selmer (C.G.
-Conn Trombones).
+Clarence serves as the Interim Director of the School of Music and is an Associate Professor of Jazz Studies at the University of North Florida.
+He served on the faculty of the Eastman Summer Jazz Studies and the Tritone Fantasy Jazz Camp and is currently on the faculty of the Birch Creek Music Performance Center.
+Clarence is an artist/clinician for Conn-Selmer and plays C.G.
+Conn Trombones exclusively.